WiIIiam278/HuskTowns/docs/Town-Roles.md

 </details>

 ### Privileges
 Role privileges are how you specify what rights each role has in your town.
 The below table is a list of all these privileges and what rights they give each role.
-If you don't assign a privilege to a role, nobody will be able to perform that action, so make sure they are all assigned.
+If you don't assign a privilege to a role, nobody will be able to perform that action, so make sure they're all assigned.

 > ✅ Remember that higher roles inherit privileges from lower-weighted roles.